juhahinkula/FrontEndProgramming/docs/3rdpartycomponents/mui.md

   </>
 )
 ```

-- Material Design has three different text field variants (styles): Standard, Outlined, and Filled.
+- Material UI has three different text field variants (styles): Standard, Outlined, and Filled.
 The default variant used in Material UI is Outlined.
 You can use `variant` prop to change the value.
 - The `TextField` component props are listed in https://mui.com/material-ui/api/text-field/.
 - Now, your UI should look like the following: